Sophiecfy1412/Sophiecfy1412.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I’m Fangyuan Cheng, I am currently a second-year Ph.D. student in the Human Factors program within the Industrial Engineering department at North Carolina State University, under the supervision of Professor Karen Chen.
-My research focuses on AI-augmented spatial learning and the human factors involved.
-Before starting my Ph.D., I interned as a user experience designer at Microsoft and Accenture.
+I am Fangyuan Cheng, and I am currently a second-year Ph.D. student specializing in Human Factors and Ergonomics within <a href="https://ise.ncsu.edu/"> the Edward P. Fitts Department of Industrial and Systems Engineering (ISE)</a> at <a href="https://www.ncsu.edu/">North Carolina State University</a>, under the supervision of <a href="https://ise.ncsu.edu/people/kbchen2/"> Professor Karen Chen </a>.
+My research interests lie in human cognition and experience within the context of AI-augmented spatial learning.
+Prior to starting my Ph.D. program, I gained experience as a user experience designer during internships at Microsoft (Beijing) and Accenture (Shanghai).

 # 📆 News